Sanix-Darker/Embed/README.md

 <img src="logo.PNG" />

 # Embed.

-A Browser Extension allowing you to watch videos or browse externals links everywhere!
+A Browser Extension allowing you to watch videos or browse externals links everywhere in your browser!

 ### Introduction
 I do not know if this is a whim or a need that haunts me, because I know I'm not alone sometimes in this situation!
 Having several tabs open on my browser including youtube for example, it gives me to have to change tabs to have a scene or to pause on a video that is in progress, not just the videos but who never wanted to be both on wikkipedia and see a video on youtube at the same time?
 And why stop there?
 Browse other sites or search directly in the same place!